wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 * Sanitize and filter all user input to prevent malicious payloads in the input from being executed.
 * Apply the recommendations from the [OWASP Input Validation Cheatsheet][link-owasp-inputval-cheatsheet].

+### Weak JWT

+**Vulnerability**

+**CWE code:** [CWE-1270][cwe-1270]

+**Wallarm code:** ???

+**Description:**

+[JSON Web Token (JWT)](https://jwt.io/) is a popular authentication standard used to exchange data between resources like APIs securely.

+JWT compromisation is a common aim of attackers as breaking authentication mechanisms provides them full access to web applications and APIs.
+The weaker JWTs, the higher chance for it to be compromised.

+**Wallarm behavior:**

+Wallarm detects weak JWTs only if the filtering node has version 4.4 or above and there is the [**Weak JWT** trigger] enabled.

+Wallarm considers JWTs to be weak if they are:

+* Signed using weak algorithms or secret keys
+* Signed using compromised secret keys

+Once a weak JWT is detected, Wallarm records the corresponding [vulnerability](user-guides/vulnerabilities/check-vuln.md).

+**Remediation:**

+* Configure the Wallarm platform to detect JWT vulnerabilities as the [trigger example] demonstrates (if it does not).
+* Configure the Wallarm platform to notify you about detected JWT vulnerabilities. ???link
+* Apply the recommendations from the [OWASP JSON Web Token Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.html)
+* If the JWT vulnerability exists in your application but cannot be fixed, we recommend setting up the [**Create a virtual patch**](user-guides/rules/vpatch-rule.md) rule.
+This rule will allow blocking attacks that exploit an active JWT vulnerability.

 ##  The list of special attacks and vulnerabilities